-Our current security programs are part of a growing international movement focused on the humanitarian consequences of nuclear war.
-PSR and its parent organization, International Physicians for the Prevention of Nuclear War, have released a 2013 report indicating that even a “limited, regional” nuclear war, e.g. between India and Pakistan, would cause climatic disruptions triggering “nuclear famine” — crop failures around the world that would put 2 billion humans at risk of starvation.
-This research has re-awakened the understanding that the entire world is threatened by these horrific and indiscriminate weapons.
+To contribute to the HINW initiative, PSR and its parent organization, International Physicians for the Prevention of Nuclear War, released a 2013 report indicating that even a “limited, regional” nuclear war, e.g. between India and Pakistan, would cause climatic disruptions triggering “nuclear famine” — crop failures around the world that would put 2 billion humans at risk of starvation.

-PSR is determined to bring the United States into this international movement.
-Utilizing our chapter network, PSR is bringing the humanitarian consequences message to Rotary Clubs, sister organizations, and health audiences to raise awareness.
-We are organizing new advocates to bring the message to elected officials directly and through the media.
+Utilizing our nationwide network of 25 chapters and 35,000 members and e-activists, PSR is bringing the humanitarian impact message to Rotary Clubs, sister organizations, and health audiences to raise awareness.
+We are organizing new advocates to bring the message to policymakers directly and through the media.

 PROJECT ON GOVERNMENT OVERSIGHT (POGO)